pyOpenSci/python-package-guide/documentation/repository-files/readme-file-best-practices.md

 Some badges that you might consider adding to your README file include:

-* Current version of the package on pypi / conda
+* Current version of the package on PyPI / Anaconda Cloud

 Example: [![PyPI version shields.io](https://img.shields.io/pypi/v/pandera.svg)](https://pypi.org/project/pandera/)